allenalmario/RestAssuredCucumberFramework/README.md

 ### GitHub Actions
 - Go to Actions
-- Click on the "Playwright with Cucumber BDD Test Automation Run"
+- Click on the "REST Assured with Cucumber BDD Test Automation Run"
 - Select Run workflow
 - Ensure branch is set to "main"
 - Click Run workflow